koltukutsu/personal-blog-semih/Readme.md

-# Mehmet Semih Babacan - Personal Blog
+# Mehmet Semih Babacan - Personal Thoughts

-This is the blog that powers `semihbabacan.com`, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).
+This is the thoughts site that powers `semihbabacan.com`, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).